Program overview

 Graduates of the Honours Bachelor of Arts in Gender and Women's Studies can pursue a variety of career paths in Canada, including:

-• Family Support Worker: Assist families in navigating challenges and accessing community resources.
+- Social Worker: Support individuals and families in overcoming challenges and accessing resources.

-• Policy Analyst: Research and analyze policies related to gender and social issues, providing recommendations for improvement.
+- Policy Analyst: Research and analyze policies related to gender and social justice, providing recommendations for improvement.

-• Non-Profit Organization Executive Director: Lead and manage non-profit organizations focused on social justice and community support.
+- Non-Profit Organization Executive Director: Lead and manage non-profit organizations focused on gender equality and social justice initiatives.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.